ShrustiMT/Educational-Initiative--Assignment--Shrusti-M-T/README.md

 Map the command strings to their actual associated Command objects using a Map.
 Use the CommandInvoker to execute the sequence of commands Print out the final position and status report in the required format.

+EDUCATIONAL_INITIATIVE/
+├── src/
+│   └── EDUCATIONAL_INITIATIVE/
+│       ├── Command.java
+│       ├── CommandInvoker.java
+│       ├── LeftCommand.java
+│       ├── MarsRoverSimulation2.java
+│       ├── MoveCommand.java
+│       ├── Position.java
+│       ├── Grid.java
+│       ├── GridComponent.java
+│       ├── Rover.java
+│       ├── RightCommand.java
+│       └── Direction.java

+## Key Features of the Implementation
+--> Randomized initial position and direction:
+* The Rover may be initialized with an arbitrary initial position and direction within the grid.

+--> Command Handling at runtime:
+* The Command Pattern is used to handle commands abstrc-tly.
+Every action-Move, Left, Right-is encapsulated as a distinct object.
+* A Map is used to associate strings representing commands with their corresponding Command objects; no if statements.

+--> Obstacle Detection and Boundary Enforcement:
+* The Rover acts on a Grid, with obstacles.
+Movement is forbidden if an obstacle is encountered or by trying to move out of the grid.

+-->Status Reporting:
+* After executing the command sequence, the Rover gives a final position and status report providing its state at that point and whether it encountered any obstacles en route.

+-->Design Patterns and OOP Principles:
+* Command Pattern: Actions are encapsulated as Command objects like MoveCommand, LeftCommand, and RightCommand.
+* Composite Pattern: A variation of implementation of the grid classes Grid and Obstacle.
+* Encapsulation, Inheritance, Polymorphism: A clean and maintainable codebase.